Trust4eva/TumblrFeed/README.md

 **TumblrNews** is a photo browsing app app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).

-Time spent: 5 hours spent in total
+Time spent: 7 hours spent in total

 ## User Stories

 The following **required** user stories are complete:

-- [ ] User can tab an image to view a larger image in a detail view (5pts)
+- [x] User can tab an image to view a larger image in a detail view (5pts)

 The following **stretch** user stories are implemented: